melihekici/navigationapp/README.md

 Suggestion:
 Instead of calculating the last 48 hours of records by filtering datetimes with query every time
-that the api is called, we can create day ids (Ex:incrementing day number starting from first
+that the api is called, we can use caching.

-records day) and cache(or save to a db) the id of the first navigation record for that day.
+I have created a cache for the last points data for each hour interval except the last hour.

 When you send a request to the api for the last 48 hours (or last n hours) of records,
-first, the day number for the 48 hours (or n hours) earlier will be calculated
-(lets say it returned day 410) before querying the database.
+first, the results for the 47 hours (or n-1 hours) will be get from the cache without querying the database.

-Then using the time stamp(410) we will get the id of the first record for that day from the cache (or db).
-After, we will filter the navigation records that has id greater than returned id from the cache.
-(Assuming later records have greater id(primary key) value).

-If you have asked for last 48 hours of records, this would return from last 48 hours up to last 72 hours of records.
-Then we can filter the records inside api function and return last 48 hours of records.

-I think slicing data from database using id field (which is the primary key) would be much faster and cheaper
-than filtering a whole data by comparison of date time with now.
+Then the query to get last points for the last hour is executed.
+I have decided not to cache the last one hour because there might be new records.

+I have decided to cache the queries with 1 hour intervals but this can be changed within the code quite easily.
+I also have prepared two end-points for you:
+* One to perform caching automatically.
+* Another for optimized data fetching.

 ## Last Points Api with cache
 I have wrote a function to make caching for you.
-First you need to send get request to the "/cache-dates" end-point.
+First you need to send a GET request to the "/cache-dates" end-point.

 GET "/cache-dates"
-* This will create a caching which shows a first navigation record for each day.
+* This will create a caching which keeps query results for 1 hour intervals staring from smallest datetime record.

-After caching the dates is completed, you can use "/last-points-cache/{n}" end-point to get last points in optimized way.
+After caching the dates is completed, you can use "/last-points-cache/{n}" end-point to get last points in n hours in optimized way.

 GET "/last-points-cache"
 * This will return the same list with "last-points" end-point but this one uses the Suggested caching method before getting data from database.
-* This will filter the database on primary key, not on datetime.
+* This will only query the last hour from database and get other data from cache.
 * You need to run cache-dates before using this end-point.

+With a small set of data(i have posted around 1000 data to database) optimized query will cause ~7 ms execution time on database, while not optimized version causing ~60ms execution time.